-Below are few practices that have been tried and tested by many brands from different industries.
-Consider them as a guide, and please note that you don’t have to follow everything religiously because after all you understand your target audience best.
+Below are a few practices that have been tried and tested by many brands from different industries.
+Consider them as a guide, and please note that you don’t have to follow everything religiously because you understand your target audience better than anyone else.

-You can make a video catalog for your products, like Android Wear:
+You can make a video catalogue for your products, like Android Wear:

 — Wear OS by Google (@WearOSbyGoogle) February 2, 2018

 You can also showcase the user experience by including screen recording and snapshots in your video ad.

 Offer a visual experience that will put the viewer right in the spotlight, so you can easily convey how your product benefits them, and motivate them to take action by clicking on the CTA.

 Humanizing your brand on Twitter is an evergreen best practice because it consistently drives engagement.
 Promoted videos featuring people, especially human faces, in their opening scenes drive up to 2X more consumers to view beyond the first few seconds of your video.